moby/buildkit/frontend/dockerfile/docs/reference.md

 CMD  /code/run-extras
 ```

+An `ARG` declared before a `FROM` is outside of a build stage, so it
-To use the default value of an `ARG` declared before the first `FROM` use an
-`ARG` instruction without a value:
+can't be used in any instruction after a `FROM`.
+To use the default value of
+an `ARG` declared before the first `FROM` use an `ARG` instruction without
+a value inside of a build stage:

 ```Dockerfile
 ARG  SETTINGS=default